Save to Pinterest Soft, chewy cookies packed with protein and studded with rich chocolate chips—perfect for a post-workout treat or a wholesome snack.

 Contains eggs milk wheat (gluten) soy (if using soy-based protein powder) tree nuts (if using walnuts or pecans).
 Check all ingredient labels if sensitive to allergens.

-Save to Pinterest Enjoy these protein-packed cookies warm or stored for a quick energy boost anytime.
+Enjoy these protein-packed cookies warm or stored for a quick energy boost anytime.

 Recipe FAQs